TheKankan/Terminal_Secured_Chat/README.md

 # Terminal_Secured_Chat

-This project allows multiple users to communicate via a chat in a terminal, messages are encrypted to allow for a secure chat experience
+This project allows multiple users to communicate via a chat in a terminal

 ## Motivation

-I love Discord but you never know if the message you just sent to your friend is 100% private.
+I love Discord but you never know if the message you just sent is 100% private.

-When i want to send the netflix password to my girlfriend or share private informations I want to have a secured way to do it without my informations getting sold, that's why i made this project.
+When i want to send the netflix password to my girlfriend or share private informations I want to have my own way to do it without my informations potentially getting sold, that's why i made this project.

-It also allowed me to practice managing html servers and encrypting to make safe web applications.
+This project also gave me the opportunity to practice building a functional backend and managing an HTML server from scratch.

 ## Quick Start